pelledrijver/twitch-highlights/README.md

 - **ended_at**: Ending date/time for included clips as a datetime object in the UTC standard.
 Defaults to the time at which the method is called.
 - **render_settings**: Dictionary containing information used for rendering and combining the clips.
 More information [here](#render_settings).
 Defaults to *None*.
 - **sort_by**: Preferred ordering of clips (*"popularity", "chronologically", or "random"*).
 Defaults to *"popularity"*.
+- **filter_copyright**: If set to True, clips containing copyrighted music are not included in the video.
+Defaults to False.

 ### make_video_by_streamer